-Nomination committee
+Nomination Committee

-The nomination committee is an independent committee.
-There is no formal meeting schedule because it will meet as and when required, but this committee meets at least twice a year.
+The Nomination Committee is an independent Committee.
+There is no formal meeting schedule because it will meet as and when required, but this Committee meets at least twice a year.

-The members of the committee are Messrs J M Judin (chairman), D Piaray and R Kinross.
-All members are independent non-executive directors in terms of the King III report.
+The members of the Committee are Messrs J M Judin (Chairman), D Piaray, R Kinross and FJ Davidson.
+All members are independent non-executive directors in terms of the King IV report.
 The financial director and the company secretary attend meetings by invitation when appropriate.

-The appointment of executive and non-executive directors is a transparent and formal procedure governed by the nomination committee's terms of reference.
+The appointment of executive and non-executive directors is a transparent and formal procedure governed by the Nomination Committee's terms of reference.
 Special emphasis is placed on the development of diverse leadership representation of all race groups.
 Specific areas of responsibility include:

-- Ensuring a balance of skills at Board level. - Succession planning of executive management. - Nomination of members to serve on subcommittees.
+- Ensuring a balance of skills at board level. - Succession planning of executive management. - Nomination of members to serve on subcommittees.

-The desire for additional Board members requires that the nomination committee identify and evaluate suitable candidates to the Board.
+The desire for additional board members requires that the nomination committee identify and evaluate suitable candidates to the Board.
 The composition of the various subcommittees were reviewed, and appointments recommended to the Board for approval.

-Management committees
+Management Committees

-Executive committee
+Executive Committee

-The executive committee comprises the executive directors, namely, MS Goldberg (chairman), JA Goldberg (chief executive officer), GR Hindle (financial director) and executive managers, namely, BH Haikney and other senior managers.
-The committee monitors the operations of the Group giving monthly operational feedback on administrative, treasury and operational issues in order to keep abreast of economic and business trends.
-The committee meets quarterly.
+The Executive Committee comprises the executive directors, namely, M S Goldberg (Chairman), J A Goldberg, G R Hindle and executive managers, namely, B H Haikney and other senior managers.
+The Committee monitors the operations of the Group giving monthly operational feedback on administrative, treasury and operational issues in order to keep abreast of economic and business trends.
+The Committee meets quarterly.

-Attendance at executive committee meetings for the period 1 September 2014 - 31 August 2015:
+Attendance at Executive Committee meetings for the period 1 September 2016 - 31 August 2017: